 MECD - Manchester Engineering Campus Development

 MECD is Manchester University’s brand-new, state-of-the art Engineering Campus.
+MECD provides world-class sustainable research facilities, alongside flexible and innovative teaching and learning spaces and houses a community of 8,000 students, researchers, academics and services staff.
 It is a seven-year project and is one of the largest construction projects undertaken by any higher education institution in the UK at presentVisit this reference project

 Actuators can communicate to BMS with Motorlink®

 WindowMaster Motorlink® technology was specified for the actuators and panels for the natural ventilation solution through Arup, who were the mechanical consultants for the project.
 Motorlink® is a communication technology which ensures seamless integration between the BMS and window automation system.
 It also provides the benefit of reduced cabling, precise position control and visualization of openings, as well as a quiet operation.
 To control the window automation and connect the actuators to the BMS, WindowMaster delivered 128 MotorController panels across four buildings with 2,000 actuators all together.
 The four buildings in the project include MEC Hall, Upper Brooke Street, York Street, and Oddfellows Hall.

 MotorLink® is a communication technology that enables 2-way control and feedback between window actuators and the Building Management System via the MotorController.
 All WindowMaster control systems are MotorLink® capable with many of our actuators.
 Click below to learn more and see related products.Read more

 A sustainable design technique to regulate the indoor climate.
 It effectively exchanges stale air in the building with fresh outdoor air by opening windows in the façade and/or roof.
 The result is lowered CO2 levels for a fresh, sustainable indoor climate.